Mbed-TLS/mbedtls/docs/getting_started.md

 To run the unit tests on the host machine, run `make test` from the top-level directory.
 If you are cross-compiling, copy the test executable from the `tests` directory to the target machine.

-### Using the Mbed Crypto library
+### Using the Mbed TLS library

-To use the Mbed Crypto APIs, call `psa_crypto_init()` before calling any other API.
+To use the Mbed TLS APIs, call `psa_crypto_init()` before calling any other API.
 This initializes the library.

 ### Importing a key

-To use a key for cryptography operations in Mbed Crypto, you need to first import it.
+To use a key for cryptography operations in Mbed TLS, you need to first import it.
 The import operation returns the identifier of the key for use with other function calls.